uliw/esbmtk/README.md

     behavior.

 -   Dec.
-30<sup>th</sup>, the connection object has now a generalized update method which allows to update all or a subset of all parameters
+30<sup>th</sup>, the connection object has now a generalized update method that allows to update all or a subset of all parameters

 -   Dec.
 23<sup>rd</sup>, the connection object has now the basic machinery to allow updates to the connection properties after the connection has